Clinical trials methodology research and the Global Health Working Group of the MRC/NIHR Trials Methodology Research Partnership (TMRP)

 5) Manage small pump-priming grants for LMIC clinical trials methodology research projects

-We are seeking new members who are actively involved in trials methodology research of any topic, including Adaptive Designs, Health Economics, Health Informatics, Outcomes, Statistical Analysis, Stratified Medicine and Trial Conduct.
+We are seeking new members who are interested in trials methodology research of any topic, including Adaptive Designs, Health Economics, Health Informatics, Outcomes, Statistical Analysis, Stratified Medicine and Trial Conduct.
 We welcome academic researchers, trialists, health professionals, postgraduate students, industry representatives and patient/participants involved in trials.
+As a member we will send periodic newsletters about events, training, funding and collaboration opportunities, and feature trials methodology research in or relevant to low and middle-income countries.

 Please keep an eye on this page for updates as this new partnership is rolled out and follow us on Twitter @